hazemAmir/MappSent/README.md

 AC1   - the number of correct answers at @X normalized by the number of maximum possible answers (perfect re-ranker) AC2   - the absolute number of correct answers at @X
 ```

+To obtain for instance the results on the 2017 test set type:  ./MappSent.sh 100 5 0 2017 test

 ## Authors